This page describes how backups of your Cloud SQL instance work, and how they can be used to restore your data to the same or another instance.

 On-demand backups are not automatically deleted the way automated backups are.
 They persist until you delete them or until their instance is deleted.
 Because they are not automatically deleted, on-demand backups can have a long-term effect on your billing charges if you do not delete them.

 Where backups are storedMySQL Second Generation instances: Backup data is stored in two regions for redundancy.
 If there are two regions on a continent, the backup data remains on the same continent.
 Because there is only one region in Australia, backup data from the Sydney region is also stored in Asia.
+For the São Paulo region, backup data is also stored in a US-based region.

-However, you cannot restore an instance from a backup in a different region if the instance's region is unavailable.
+However, you cannot restore an instance from a backup in a different region if the original instance's region is unavailable.

 MySQL First Generation instances: Backup data ia stored in the continent where the instance resides.